III Marine Expeditionary Force: III MEF Band

-Uniquely, the band has its own mascot, which helps represent the band when on parade.
+Uniquely, the band used to have its own mascot.
 The history of the use of a mascot dates back to 1974, when the Commanding General of the 1st Marine Aircraft Wing presented a Golden Retriever to the 1st MAW Band.
-Since then, four mascots have served the III MEF Band.
-Since November of 2012, Sgt Chopper V has continued this unique tradition.
+Since then, the 1st MAW and 3D MARDIV Bands combined to form the III MEF Band and five mascots have served the unit.
+Since November of 2012, Sgt Chopper V continued this unique tradition and retired in 2024 after serving the Marines of the III MEF Band faithfully and honorably.